This set of Strength of Materials Multiple Choice Questions & Answers (MCQs) focuses on “Properties of Strain”.

 1. The property of a material by which it can be drawn into thin wires is?

-2. If a material has identical elastic properties in all directions, it is called
+2. If the material has identical elastic properties in all directions, it is called ____________

 Explanation: An homogeneous material is that with uniform composition.
 An elastic and plastic are different on the criteria.

 3. Why is the strain the fundamental property but not the stress?

 a) Because it is dimensionless

 c) Because it’s value is calculated in the laboratory